Semantic Search & Knowledge Graph: How Google Understands Meaning

 Third: Use tables for comparisons.
 HTML tables with clear headers are often adopted as table snippets.

 Fourth: Optimize for the questions being asked.
-Tools like “People Also Ask” in the SERPs show you what questions users have about your topic.
+“People Also Ask” in the SERPs show you what questions users have about your topic.
 Answer them explicitly.

 Snippet Strategy: You don’t have to rank at Position 1 to get a Featured Snippet.
 Google often pulls snippets from pages at positions 2-10.
 So if you rank on page 1 for a keyword, you have a chance at the snippet – even if you aren’t in first place.